pybites/challenges/17/clamytoe/README.md

 ![download](img/download.png)

-If you're download is interrupted or you quit it for whatever reason.
-If you attempt to download the same episode again, it will pick up where it left off.
+If your download is interrupted or you quit it for whatever reason, when you attempt to download the same episode again, it will pick up where it left off.

 #### podcasts
-The `podcasts` argument, it will list all of the podcasts that you have entered into the database.
+The `podcasts` argument will list all of the podcasts that you have entered into the database.
 If none exists it will let you know.

 ![podcasts](img/podcasts.png)